 To conserve our funds during the pandemic, we put all planned projects on hold until the hall returned to full use in early 2022.

 SRS did an assessment of the acoustics in the Studio and designed and installed sound absorption panels.
-The experience of the space is now comfortable.
+The acoustic experience of the space is now very good.

 Graeme Hall, a local resident, did an excellent job painting the office and touching up the Studio ceiling.

 Harry Shipp, another village craftsman, replaced the external doors to the Studio, storeroom and the Main Hall doors to the car park.
-While on site he did several additional bits and pieces which have long needed attention.
+While on site he did several additional jobs which have long needed attention.

 2019